William Mokoena: Club career

-He has played for Manning Rangers, Orlando Pirates and AmaZulu.
-After being relegated with African Wanderers during 2000–01 season, he was signed by Moroka Swallows.
+After being relegated with African Wanderers during 2000–01 season, Mokoena signed for Moroka Swallows.

 International career

 Mokoena played four matches for South Africa U23 team in 1995.
 Mokoena was included in the South Africa national football team for the 1998 FIFA World Cup in France but did not play.
 He chose to return home, along with Brendan Augustine after being fined R100,000 for breaches of discipline after breaking curfew set by coach Philippe Troussier.